Medusas71/Sailing-In-Space/TESTING.md

 <details open>
 <summary><b>(click to expand or hide)</b></summary>

+Each screenshot displays a red square around each item that is needed to achieve the testing criteria.

 ### Fan Goals

 1. As a fan and a record company, I would like to listen to the bands songs: